 Henderson, TN 38340

 A required on-campus orientation to the DBH degree.
 This course is a major resource of information for students’ knowledge and engagement throughout the program.
 Students will participate in structured activities, directed assignments, and guided dialogue.
-This course includes a significant writing component focusing on the development of an evidence-based project proposal for a translational research project.
+This course includes a significant writing component focusing on the development of an evidence-based scholarly literature review and project proposal for a translational research project.